 However, in Tarragona, there are more things to see than Roman remains.
 The cathedral of Tarragona is gorgeous and very elegant.
 It incorporates both Romanesque and Gothic features and was built in the 12th-14th century.
 The cloister of the cathedral is also worth visiting.
 Another must see in Tarragona is the Monumento a los Castellers, a monument depicting people building a human tower, located on the Rambla Nova.
 On the other end of the Rambla Nova, you can find the Balcó del Mediterrani with beautiful views over the Mediterranean sea.

 In Tarragona, the sea is never far away, even when you’re getting lost exploring its lovely streets.
 Its one of the best day trips by train from Barcelona.
 It only takes approximately half an hour from Barcelona-Sants to Tarragona.

 Recommended by Veronika from Travel Geekery

-La Selva means ‘forest’ in Spain and thus it’s no surprise the whole region of La Selva is beautifully green.
+La Selva means ‘forest’ in Spanish and thus it’s no surprise the whole region of La Selva is beautifully green.
 This undiscovered part of Spain features charming towns, castles, fortresses, plenty of fun attractions and lush greenery.
 If you love history, don’t leave out the cute sleepy town of Hostalric with its military fortress and the beautiful castle of Montsoriu with incredible views.

 Thermal springs are also the real deal here – check them out in Sant Hilari Sacalm and outside the city, or walk through the town of Caldes de Malavella, drink from all the springs and admire the ancient Roman bath remnants.
 You can even have a spa treatment yourself – for that, check out the Balneari Vichy complex.
 Near Sant Hilari Sacalm, the nature is simply wonderful.
 I particularly enjoyed a treetop trail belonging to the hotel Vilar Rural just outside of the city.